ovh/public-cloud-examples/containers-orchestration/managed-kubernetes/create-service-using-existing-lb/README.md

 ## Create a LB with TF and use it in a MKS service

-/!\ Warning: works only on MKS Standard for th emoment!
+/!\ Warning: works only on MKS Standard for the moment!

 MKS Standard -> call directly to the CCM (100% upstream) MKS Free -> PCI Integration problem (to be fixed)